 We will publish a CD of the Conference Proceedings.
 The papers in the paper sessions will be published in full, while only the abstracts of the interactive papers will be included on the Proceedings CD.
 Publication in the Proceedings does NOT preclude the authors from publishing the paper in journals or books.
 However, authors can choose not to include their accepted papers in the Proceedings by checking the relevant box when submitting their papers.

 Best Paper Awards

-We will present four Best Conference Paper awards in the following categories: micro topics (individual and group level analysis), macro topics (organization level analysis and strategy focus), conference theme, and best student paper.
-The Conference Theme Best Paper Award is a new award recognizing a paper that best captures the theme of the 2014 Conference—Exploring New Concepts and Theories from Chinese Management.
+We will give three Best Paper Awards in the following categories: micro topics (individual and group level analysis), macro topics (organization level analysis and strategy focus), and best student paper.
+To qualify for the Best Student Paper Award, the student must be the sole author of the paper.

 Meeting Venue and Registration